ic3sec/LoveIt-Lite/exampleSite/content/posts/theme-documentation-content/index.en.md

 ```
 {{< /admonition >}}

-## 3 Content Summaries
+## Content Summaries

-**LoveIt** theme uses the summary of the content to display abstract information in the home page.
+**LoveIt-Lite** theme uses the summary of the content to display abstract information in the home page.
 Hugo can generate summaries of your content.

 ![Summary Preview](summary.png "Summary Preview")